 To engage these young consumers, Griffin emphasizes the importance of acting now.
 “As a credit union, you should be actively marketing to Generation Z today if you aren’t already,” he said.
 “Introduce them to checking and savings accounts, and tailor these accounts for their values and preferences.
 Remember that young consumers will use checks minimally, if at all.
 They will require mobile apps that are geared to their age group, that can be customize with unique features and visual elements that express their individuality.”

 He continued, “As a credit union, you always need to be forward thinking about attracting younger members.
 Today, you have the opportunity to ‘grow up’ with Generation Z, providing these consumers with the right products for every new milestone they hit.
 For example, you can present them student loan information when they are ready to go off to college, or an auto loan when they graduate.
 Getting these kids engaged in your brand early can help inspire their long-term loyalty so you can serve as their financial institution of choice throughout their lives.”

-The post Get Ready for Generation Z: The Member of the Future appeared first on Insight Vault.
+The original article Get Ready for Generation Z: The Member of the Future can be found on Insight Vault.